 Climate decision could accelerate damage to Trump properties

-President Donald Trump's decision to pull out of the Paris climate agreement could accelerate damage to his family's real estate empire in the coming decades, especially his properties that lie just feet from the encroaching sea in low-lying South Florida.
-The president's Mar-a-Lago estate, the soaring apartment towers bearing his name on Miami-area beaches and his Doral golf course are all threatened by rising seas, according to projections from the National Oceanic and Atmospheric Administration and the South Florida Regional Climate Change Compact.
+President Trump's withdrawal from the Paris climate agreement could end up hurting his real estate empire's bottom line in coming decades, especially his properties that lie just feet from the encroaching sea in low-lying South Florida.
+PALM BEACH, Fla.

 Add your comments below